 Join us for a fun night of dancing with your special someone.
 Enjoy a live band and dinner while you dance the night away!
 We highly encourage you to invite other couples to this event for you to enjoy the night with as well.

 The cost is $60 per couple, which includes a meal and dessert catered by The Regatta Room.
-Registration will be open Sunday, December 10th.
+Childcare is not available for this event.

 Trunk or Treat is a safe way to enjoy the Fall season with your family.
 Kids can go from trunk to trunk to receive pre-packaged candy from costumed car owners.
 DEC wanted to have this event to reach out to the community of Durham and to bring the community of DEC together.
 We also wanted to provide a safe place with non-scary costumes and decorations.

 This event allows ages from 1-92 to get in on the fun!

 Parking for this event will be provided in the Durham Evangelical Church lower parking lot and a shuttle will be available from Oyster River High School.
 Parking attendants will be available to help with parking.